michau-s/Mini-Test-Runner/README.md

 - **OutputFormatter** - An output formatter, used to quickly output results, warnings and summaries to the console.
 - **TestData** - A class used to store and encapsulate a single test.

 You are encouraged to take a look at the XML documentation for supplementary information about the implementation.
-Additionally, the original task description has been included below for convenience.
+Additionally, the original task description has been in form of a `.pdf` file for convenience.

 ## MiniTest